 Even though the streets were empty due to the pandemic for several months in 2020, data from the Los Angeles Department of Transportation shows that 238 people died in traffic accidents in 2020 compared to 246 in 2019, just a small decrease of 3%.
-And 2021 has been even deadlier.
+This may come as breaking news to some.

 The trend when it comes to traffic accidents in Los Angeles has been an upward trend.
 Statistics show that in the five-year period between 2016 and 2020, nearly 250 people were killed in car accidents each year on average, which is more than a 30% increase from the previous five years.
 The numbers show that this increase has been fueled by a surge in pedestrian accident death despite Mayor Eric Garcetti's Vision Zero in 2015, a bold initiative to eliminate all traffic accident deaths by the year 2025.